Dorothy Leigh

 Dorothy Leigh (née Kemp or Kempe; died c.
-1616) was a 17th-century British writer remembered for The Mother's Blessing (1616).
+1616) was a 17th-century English writer remembered for The Mother's Blessing (1616).

 Biography

 Dorothy Kemp (or Kempe) was the daughter of William Kemp (or Robert Kemp), of Finchingfield, Essex.
-She married Ralph Leigh of Cheshire (or Ralph Lee of Sussex), a soldier under the Earl of Essex at Cádiz.The Mother's Blessing was dedicated to the Princess Elizabeth, wife to the Count Palatine.
+She married Ralph Leigh of Cheshire (or Ralph Lee of Sussex), a soldier under the Earl of Essex at Cádiz.

+The Mother's Blessing was dedicated to the Princess Elizabeth, wife to the Count Palatine.
 It includes a prefixed a poem entitled "Counsell to my Children, George, John, and William Leigh".
 In 1626, her son William was appointed Rector of Groton, in Suffolk.

 Dorothy Leigh died in or before 1616.